A little more than a year ago I wrote a blog entry about The Need for Stamina and Resilience.

 The causes of stress are all around us, and probably accelerating for many of us.
 The more common “stressors” such as changing job, moving home, marital issues, new babies etc. are still there, along with the impact of the economy … business owners wondering if they will remain in business, people wondering if they have a job, retirees wondering if they can survive!

 It is a fact that these times will pass … that the world will get back on an even keel, and its a fair bet that most people will be able to rebuild their “nest eggs”, to build back wealth, to rejuvenate their companies etc. There will also be some new opportunities come from this crisis and some companies just won’t make it.

 At an individual level we all have our different ways to “cope” with stress … but resilience is an attribute that comes into its own at a time like this.
 The people with that ability to “get back up” when they take a hit, the people who can keep things in perspective … are those who will survive and thrive the best.

-At the root of resilience is your attitude to adversity … are you able to rationalise your way through the “noise” of an issue?
+At the root of resilience is your attitude to adversity … are you able to rationalize your way through the “noise” of an issue?

 – Can you “change the things within your control and ignore the things you can’t control?”

-– Can you recognise that in every situation there are positives … things could always be worse?
+– Can you recognize that in every situation there are positives … things could always be worse?

 – Can you step back and find answers to your problems?

 Faced with major stress, it is important to keep things in perspective.

 – You need to look after yourself physically as best you can. get a physical, stop drinking, eat healthy, get some moderate exercise, keep active mentally and physically.